TechDPi/Automation_with_Python/README.md

 # Automation_with_Python
-My projects and code from the IT Automation with python from GOOGLE
+My projects and code from the IT Automation with Python Specialization by GOOGLE